mdn/content/files/en-us/web/javascript/reference/regular_expressions/lookahead_assertion/index.md

 {{JsSidebar}}

-A **lookahead assertion** "looks ahead": it attempts to match the subsequent input with the given pattern, but it does not consume any of the input — if the match is successful, the current position in the input is not advanced.
+A **lookahead assertion** "looks ahead": it attempts to match the subsequent input with the given pattern, but it does not consume any of the input — if the match is successful, the current position in the input stays the same.

 ## Syntax